Quantifying the mini-batching error in Bayesian inference for Adaptive Langevin dynamics: Stochastic gradient Markov Chain Monte Carlo

-In view of this equality, the bias between $\mu$ and $\mu_{\dt,n}$ is of order $\mathcal{O}\left((\eps(n)+\dt)\dt\right)$ (by which we mean that error estimates such as~\eqref{eq:error_invariant_measure_general} hold with~$(\eps(n)+\dt)\dt$ on the right hand side instead of~$\dt^s$).
 It is clear that the error~$\eps(n)\dt$ coming from mini-batching dominates the error~$\dt^2$ due to time discretization since~$\eps(n)$ is much larger than~$\dt$ unless~$n$ is very close to~$\Nd$.
 Comparing this equality to~\eqref{eq:p_ovd} highlights the fact that mini-batching degrades the consistency estimate~\eqref{eq:p_ovd} by one order in~$\dt$ with respect to Langevin dynamics~\eqref{Langevin}.
+The bias is of the same order of magnitude as for SGLD, see~\eqref{eq:bias_SGLD_made_precise}.

+We do not provide at this stage functional estimates on the function~$f_\mathrm{mb}$ which appears in the dominant term of the bias in~\eqref{eq:bias_Langevin_made_precise}.
+This is discussed after~\eqref{eq:EfLangevin} below.

 \begin{remark} To remove the bias on the invariant probability measure at dominant order in~$\eps(n)\dt$, it is suggested in~\cite{2018arXiv180508863M} to modify the integration of the Ornstein--Uhlenbeck part on the momenta.
 This requires however an estimation of the covariance matrix, which can again be computationally prohibitive (as discussed in Remark~\ref{rmk:SGLD_estimation_Sigma}). \end{remark}